 To be successful in public relations, you must focus on the needs of your company, the media, and your audience.
 You can’t focus on one without the other two in a successful PR strategy.

 Something that PR and inbound marketing have in common is thought leadership.
-In public relations, you pitch your thought leadership in your industry to the media on a certain topic.
+In public relations, you pitch your thought leadership to the media on a certain topic in your industry.
 In inbound, you create content that you publish yourself that is still educating your audience and showing your expertise.
 The difference here is where the content is published.
-In PR, the content can be written by a journalist or by the thought leader him- or herself; however, it will be published through a third-party outlet.
+In PR, the content can be written by a journalist or by the thought leader themself, but it will be published through a third-party outlet.
 This gives your content more credibility.
-In inbound, usually, you publish the content yourself, and your audience knows it is coming from you.
+With inbound, you usually publish the content yourself, and your audience knows it is coming from you.

-So, now you are thinking, “Okay, great, my PR and inbound marketing have things in common but are not the same, but wait—tell me more about inbound marketing.”
+So, now you're thinking, “Okay, great, my PR and inbound marketing have things in common but are not the same, but wait—tell me more about inbound marketing.”
 You’re in luck!
-We love to talk about inbound marketing on the SmartBug blog.
+We love to talk about inbound marketing on the SmartBug Media blog.

-Here is the quick and dirty version: Inbound marketing focuses on being found by customers by providing valuable content.
+Here is the quick and dirty version: Inbound marketing is about being found by customers by providing valuable content.